 - Some surplus water may flow out the bottom of the pot during watering.
 Allow the pot to soak in the water for as long as possible to allow the soil to absorb as much as possible.
 Wait 10 to 15 minutes before draining any remaining water.

-- Using pruning shears, scissors, or a sharp knife, locate the offsets’ attachment to the mother plant and remove them.
-On the offset, leave about an inch of stem.
+- Using pruning shears, scissors, or a sharp knife, locate the offsets’ attachment to the mother plant and remove them from the offset, leave about an inch of stem.

 - Allow the offsets to sit out of the soil for a few days to build a callous over the cut, which helps to protect it from decay.
 During this time, store the offsets in a warm, well-lit area.